instacart/makara/README.md

 * sticky - if a node should be stuck to once it's used during a specific context
 * master_ttl - how long the master context is persisted. generally, this needs to be longer than any replication lag
 * master_strategy - use a different strategy for picking the "current" master node: `failover` will try to keep the same one until it is blacklisted.
 The default is `round_robin` which will cycle through available ones.
-* slave_strategy - use a different strategy for picking the "current" slave node: `failover` will try to keep the same one until it is blacklisted.
+* replica_strategy - use a different strategy for picking the "current" replica node: `failover` will try to keep the same one until it is blacklisted.
 The default is `round_robin` which will cycle through available ones.
 * connection_error_matchers - array of custom error matchers you want to be handled gracefully by Makara (as in, errors matching these regexes will result in blacklisting the connection as opposed to raising directly).

 Connection definitions contain any extra node-specific configurations.
 If the node should behave as a master you must provide `role: master`.
 Any previous configurations can be overridden within a specific node's config.
 Nodes can also contain weights if you'd like to balance usage based on hardware specifications.
 Optionally, you can provide a name attribute which will be used in sql logging.